opmorgan/learn-django/README.md

-Quick reference for how to create a website with django, following [Django's tutorial](https://docs.djangoproject.com/en/4.1/intro/tutorial01/).
+Quick reference for how to make a website with django, following [Django's tutorial](https://docs.djangoproject.com/en/4.1/intro/tutorial01/).

 ## Dependencies
 - System-wide: ```docker```, ```python3```, ```django```